 IRAs currently have a $1,000 catch-up contribution limit for people age 50 and over.
 Starting in 2024, that limit will be indexed to inflation, meaning it could increase every year, based on federally determined cost-of-living increases.

 3. Matching for Roth accounts.
 Employers will be able to provide employees the option of receiving vested matching contributions to Roth accounts (although it may take time for plan providers to offer this and for payroll systems to be updated).
-Previously, matching in employer-sponsored plans were made on a pre-tax basis.
+Previously, matching in employer-sponsored plans was made on a pre-tax basis.
 Contributions to a Roth retirement plan are made after-tax, after which earnings can grow tax-free.

 Important to know: Unlike Roth IRAs, RMDs from an employer-sponsored plan are required for Roth accounts until tax year 2024.